West Coast lumber trade: Lumber schooners

-Jackson also writes that a triangle trade had developed at this time, with "lumber out to Australia, coal to Hawaii, and sugar to San Francisco.
+Jackson also wrote that a triangle trade had developed at this time, with "lumber out to Australia, coal to Hawaii, and sugar to San Francisco.
 The return cargoes were compact and heavy, thus no need for the conventional deep hull form.".

 Recently, evidence of the local trade in Northern California was unearthed when a historic oven used in Fort Bragg from 1909 until 2003 was discovered to be built with "hundreds of century-old bricks, many stamped with the name of the California brick factory from which they had come: Richmond, Stockton and Corona."
 Press coverage states that "these bricks had come north from San Francisco as ballast on lumber ships.
 In the years after the 1906 quake, Fort Bragg sent tons of timber to the city to be used in rebuilding.
 Coming home, the ships used bricks from Bay Area factories for weight and for new construction in Fort Bragg."

 Eventually, however, steam-powered vessels proved more dependable than sail, and railroads gained greater penetration of the coastal regions.
 Sailing vessels continued to compete with steamships and railroads well into the 20th century, but the last purpose-built sailing lumber schooner was launched in 1905.